 Not sure how you want your website to look?
 Browse others with similar content for inspiration, but – ideally – pick a template that speaks to you, and suits your unique content needs.
 Think about whether you’ll be creating a one-page website or a multi-page one, too, and then go from there.

 Once you’ve chosen a template, you can start to bulk out your website with images, content, and more.
-This may vary depending on which builder you’re working with, but our three favorites all offer drag-and-drop customization, allowing you to design pages easily by moving content around.
+This may vary depending on which builder you’re working with, but three of favorites all offer drag-and-drop customization, allowing you to move content around with ease.

-Here’s some info on how customization works on our favorite website builders:
+Discover how customization works on our favorite website builders below:

 - Squarespace comes with modern themes that are easy to edit and adapt to mobile devices.
 It is a drag-and-drop website builder, but unlike other builders, you can’t just drag anything anywhere.
 It’s more section-based, which takes a little longer to get to familiar with.

 - Wix comes with easy to use drag-and-drop building tools and a number of themes you can customize to look exactly how you want.
-This gives you more freedom, which is ideal when it comes to creating a personal website, so you can make it your own.
+This gives you more freedom, which is ideal when it comes to creating a personal website, so you can really make it your own.

 Examples of templates